hannaliebl/hannaliebl.com/content/blog/formatting-javascript-date-in-angularjs-outside-of-the-view.md

 featured = ["false"]
-tags = ["JavaScript", "$Filter"] title = "Formatting JavaScript Date in AngularJS Outside of the View"
+tags = ["JavaScript", "$Filter"] title = "Formatting JavaScript Date in AngularJS Outside of the View" summary = "Using Angular's $filter service to format dates."
 +++
 Oftentimes, especially in API calls, dates and times need to be entered into the call in a specific way.
-JavaScript offers the handy Date(); object, which makes it easy to call the current time or create and store a date in the past or future, but formatting the result into a custom format (such as `mm/dd/yy` or `yyy/mm/dd/hh/mm/ss`) is not possible, as best I could tell, in vanilla JavaScript.<!--more-->
+JavaScript offers the handy Date(); object, which makes it easy to call the current time or create and store a date in the past or future, but formatting the result into a custom format (such as `mm/dd/yy` or `yyy/mm/dd/hh/mm/ss`) is not possible, as best I could tell, in vanilla JavaScript.

 Luckily, the app I was building ran on AngularJS, and so I could leverage Angular’s handy built in filters, specifically, the date filter.
 Because the API call was being handled in a service, though, I didn’t implement the date filter in the way you do in the view in Angular, which is the more common way (to write, say `{{myDate | date: 'yy/mm/dd'}}` in the HTML view itself.)